jantman/pydnstest/README.rst

    * ``python setup.py sdist upload -r https://testpypi.python.org/pypi``
    * Check that the README renders at https://testpypi.python.org/pypi/pydnstest

-8. Squash merge the release\_ branch to master, push to GitHub.
+8. Squash merge the develop branch to master, push to GitHub.
 9. Tag the release in Git, push tag to GitHub:

    * tag the release. for now the message is quite simple: ``git tag -a vX.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``